2026 Call For Proposals

 Tracks and Topic Priorities

-The following tracks and topics are education priorities for the 2025 Show.
-We are seeking proposals that are tailored to one of the topic priorities, however we will consider other topics that are highly relevant and meet our selection criteria.
+We are seeking proposals that are tailored to one of these topic priorities, however we will consider other topics that are highly relevant and meet our selection criteria.

 Culinary Insights